atlas-doc/doc/atlas-api-documentation/api-reference/access-to-atlas-customer-service-portal.md

     This is to identifier the operator's name in client's system, Atlas will grant access to this operator and track his/her actions in Atlas customer service portal.
 *   #### role                                <mark style="color:blue;">string</mark>                                                                                                 <mark style="color:green;">Required</mark>

-    This is to identifier the operator's role, Atlas will grant access to this operator according to the role client send here.
-Here're the acceptable options &#x20;
+    This is to identify the operator's role.
+Atlas will grant access to this operator according to the role assigned.
+Here are the acceptable options: &#x20;

     TICKETING : Access to manage orders and request post ticketing services